Ananthnbhat/fsd-assignments/5. code-management-assignment/README.md

 ### 1. `mvn spring-boot:run`

-Compiles the project, creates the war file and deploys in the tomcat server.
+Compiles the project, creates the war file and deploys in the embedded tomcat server.

 Again you can visit (https://localhost:8080/app)[https://localhost:8080/app] in the browser window to see the app in action.